-where the effective mass of the $i$-th quark $m_{i}$ includes the constituent quark mass and contributions from other terms such as color-Coulomb interaction and color confinement.
-In the following calculations, we will adopt the values of the parameters shown in Table \ref{CMI-parameters} which are determined from the masses of conventional hadrons.
+where the effective mass of the $i$th quark $m_{i}$ includes the constituent quark mass and contributions from other terms such as the color-Coulomb interaction and color confinement.
+In the following calculations, we will adopt the values of the parameters presented in Table \ref{CMI-parameters}, which are determined from the masses of conventional hadrons.

-The CMI model can make relatively reasonable predictions on mass splittings for various hadronic systems, but it is not good enough in estimating hadron masses because the effective quark masses have large uncertainties.
-Ref. \cite{Luo:2017eub} presented two methods in estimating the double-heavy tetraquark masses: one is to employ the mass formula \eqref{modelhamiltonian} and the other is to use the modified formula
+The CMI model can provide relatively reasonable predictions for the mass splittings for various hadronic systems, but it is not good enough to estimate hadron masses because the effective quark masses have large uncertainties.
+Ref. \cite{Luo:2017eub} presented two methods for estimating the double-heavy tetraquark masses: one employs the mass formula \eqref{modelhamiltonian} and the other uses the modified formula